Prince Eugene of Savoy: Austro-Turkish War

-Eugene proceeded to take the Banat fortress of Timișoara (Temeswar in German, from its original name in Hungarian, Temesvár) in mid-October 1716 (thus ending 164 years of Turkish rule), before turning his attention to the next campaign and to what he considered the main goal of the war, Belgrade.
+Eugene proceeded to take the Banat fortress of Temeswar in mid-October 1716 (thus ending 164 years of Turkish rule), before turning his attention to the next campaign and to what he considered the main goal of the war, Belgrade.
 Situated at the confluence of the Rivers Danube and Sava, Belgrade held a garrison of 30,000 men under Serasker Mustapha Pasha.

 Imperial troops besieged the place in mid-June 1717, and by the end of July large parts of the city had been destroyed by artillery fire.
 By the first days of August, however, a huge Turkish field army (150,000–200,000 strong), under the new Grand Vizier Hacı Halil Pasha had arrived on the plateau east of the city to relieve the garrison.
 News spread through Europe of Eugene's imminent destruction; but he had no intention of lifting the siege.
 With his men suffering from dysentery, and continuous bombardment from the plateau, Eugene, aware that a decisive victory alone could extricate his army, decided to attack the relief force.
 On the morning of 16 August, 40,000 Imperial troops marched through the fog, caught the Turks unaware, and routed Halil Pasha's army; a week later Belgrade surrendered, effectively bringing an end to the war.
 The victory was the crowning point of Eugene's military career and had confirmed him as the leading European general.
-His ability to snatch victory at the moment of defeat had shown the Prince at his best.
+His ability to snatch victory at the moment of defeat had shown the prince at his best.

 The principal objectives of the war had been achieved: the task Eugene had begun at Zenta was complete, and the Karlowitz settlement secured.
 By the terms of the Treaty of Passarowitz, signed on 21 July 1718, the Turks surrendered the Banat of Temeswar, along with Belgrade and most of Serbia, although they regained the Morea from the Venetians.
-The war had dispelled the immediate Turkish threat to Hungary and was a triumph for the Empire and for Eugene personally.
+The war had dispelled the immediate Turkish threat to Hungary and was a triumph for Austria and for Eugene personally.